Disclaimer: This content is for informational purposes only. Consult with a licensed cosmetologist for personalized hair care advice.

 Split ends are not the same as dead ends.

-When you have split ends, that means that the tips of your hair– which is where the oldest growth is– have been overstressed by heat, chemical processing, or dehydration.
+When you have split ends, it means the tips of your hair are damaged from heat, chemical treatments, or dryness.
 Eventually, rough handling causes the keratin cuticle on the outside of your hair to weaken and unravel.

-Over time, these splits can worsen, leaving the delicate inner medulla of your strands unprotected.
-Without the cuticle, the core can’t hold onto moisture or nutrients, causing the once-living inner section of hair to die.
+Over time, these splits can worsen, leaving the delicate inner cortex of your strands unprotected.
+Without the protective cuticle layers, the core can’t hold onto moisture or nutrients, causing severe structural degradation to the inner layers of the hair shaft.

 Dead Ends vs. Split Ends

-You can identify whether you’re dealing with dead ends vs. split ends by looking closely at how your hair feels and behaves.
+You can identify whether you’re dealing with dead ends or split ends by looking closely at how your hair feels and behaves.

 How To Identify Dead Ends